 It sounds counterintuitive to say adding another activity to an already packed schedule helps reduce stress.
 But when that activity is a hobby you really enjoy, the worries of the day disappear as you immerse yourself in a pleasurable activity.
 Hobbies you love are almost a form of meditation; it takes you out of the demands of everyday life and into a place where you focus only on rewarding activities.
 Your blood pressure lowers, and your body releases mood-elevating endorphins that promote a sense of well-being and happiness.
-Hobbies that require intense concentration, like playing a musical instrument, or practicing yoga or martial arts, are especially effective at inducing a meditative state.
+Hobbies that require intense concentration, like learning to play guitar, or practicing yoga or martial arts, are especially effective at inducing a meditative state.

 Physical Hobbies Help You Keep Fit

 If you struggle to maintain your weight and stay in shape, an athletic hobby is a great way to motivate you to reclaim your health.
 Studies show that the majority of people who sign up for a gym membership rapidly taper off, or quit going completely, within three months.
 However, people who take up a physical hobby, like dancing or biking, tend to stick with it much longer and, sometimes, make dramatic and positive lifestyle changes in pursuit of their hobby.
 While exercise often seems like a chore, physical activity from an enjoyable hobby is rewarding and fun.
 Some of the best hobbies to boost your fitness level include hiking, surfing, cycling, swimming, horseback riding, and kick-boxing.
 Being fit can also save you money when you go to shop for life insurance without an exam.